Mental Health Facilities Great Falls, MT

 Center For Mental Health New Directions Center

 Center For Mental Health New Directions Center is a mental health treatment center in Great Falls, MT, located at 621 1st Avenue South, 59401 zip code area.
 Center For Mental Health New Directions Center provides partial hospitalization/day treatment and outpatient treatment.
-Center For Mental Health New Directions Center offers behavior modification and activity therapy to seniors 65 or older, adults and young adults.
-Center For Mental Health New Directions Center also supports military families, people with trauma and veterans.
-Additional services at Center For Mental Health New Directions Center consist of illness management and recovery, therapeutic foster care and psychosocial rehabilitation services.
+Center For Mental Health New Directions Center offers behavior modification and activity therapy to adults, seniors 65 or older and young adults.
+Center For Mental Health New Directions Center also supports people with PTSD, LGBT and transitional age young adults.
+Additional services at Center For Mental Health New Directions Center consist of intensive case management, family psychoeducation and therapeutic foster care.

 Center For Mental Health Largent Outpatient Services

-Center For Mental Health Largent Outpatient Services is a mental health clinic in Great Falls, Montana, located at 915 1st Avenue South, 59401.
-Center For Mental Health Largent Outpatient Services offers outpatient treatment and telemedicine/telehealth.
-Center For Mental Health Largent Outpatient Services provides psychotropic medication, individual psychotherapy and dialectical behavior therapy to young adults, children / adolescents and seniors 65 or older.
-Center For Mental Health Largent Outpatient Services also supports veterans, active duty military and transitional age young adults.
-Some other services provided by Center For Mental Health Largent Outpatient Services include family psychoeducation, suicide prevention services and diet and exercise counseling.
+Center For Mental Health Largent Outpatient Services is one of mental health facilities in Great Falls, Montana, located at 915 1st Avenue South, 59401 zip code.
+Center For Mental Health Largent Outpatient Services provides outpatient treatment and telemedicine/telehealth.
+Center For Mental Health Largent Outpatient Services provides cognitive behavioral therapy, dialectical behavior therapy and psychotropic medication to seniors 65 or older, adults and children / adolescents.
+Center For Mental Health Largent Outpatient Services also supports people with traumatic brain injury, LGBT and children/adolescents with serious emotional disturbance.
+Additional services provided at Center For Mental Health Largent Outpatient Services include suicide prevention services, diet and exercise counseling and family psychoeducation.

 Center For Mental Health Choteau Center For Mental Health - 46.9 miles from Great Falls, MT

 Center For Mental Health Choteau Center For Mental Health is a mental health clinic in Choteau, MT, located at 1 Main Avenue South, 59422 zip code area.
 Center For Mental Health Choteau Center For Mental Health provides outpatient treatment.
-Center For Mental Health Choteau Center For Mental Health offers trauma therapy, integrated dual diagnosis disorder treatment and cognitive behavioral therapy to adults, children / adolescents and seniors 65 or older.
-Center For Mental Health Choteau Center For Mental Health also supports seniors or older adults, people with serious mental illness and people with trauma.
-Additional services offered at Center For Mental Health Choteau Center For Mental Health include family psychoeducation, suicide prevention services and psychosocial rehabilitation services.
+Center For Mental Health Choteau Center For Mental Health offers cognitive behavioral therapy, trauma therapy and integrated dual diagnosis disorder treatment to young adults, adults and seniors 65 or older.
+Center For Mental Health Choteau Center For Mental Health also supports patients with eating disorders, people requiring dual diagnosis treatment and people with trauma.
+Additional services offered at Center For Mental Health Choteau Center For Mental Health include court-ordered outpatient treatment, suicide prevention services and psychosocial rehabilitation services.

 Center For Mental Health Conrad Center For Mental Health - 54.9 miles from Great Falls, MT

 Center For Mental Health Conrad Center For Mental Health is a mental health treatment clinic in Conrad, Montana, located at 514 South Front Street, in the 59425 zip code.
 Center For Mental Health Conrad Center For Mental Health provides outpatient treatment.
-Center For Mental Health Conrad Center For Mental Health provides group therapy, integrated dual diagnosis disorder treatment and behavior modification to young adults, children / adolescents and seniors 65 or older.
-Center For Mental Health Conrad Center For Mental Health also supports LGBT, people with PTSD and children/adolescents with serious emotional disturbance.
-Additional services provided by Center For Mental Health Conrad Center For Mental Health consist of suicide prevention services, case management and court-ordered outpatient treatment.
+Center For Mental Health Conrad Center For Mental Health provides integrated dual diagnosis disorder treatment, trauma therapy and cognitive behavioral therapy to seniors 65 or older, children / adolescents and young adults.
+Center For Mental Health Conrad Center For Mental Health also supports active duty military, LGBT and people requiring dual diagnosis treatment.
+Additional services provided by Center For Mental Health Conrad Center For Mental Health consist of case management, court-ordered outpatient treatment and suicide prevention services.

 Intermountain Community Services - 70.8 miles from Great Falls, MT

 Intermountain Community Services is a mental health facility in Helena, MT, located at 3240 Dredge Drive, 59602 zip code area.
 Intermountain Community Services provides telemedicine/telehealth and outpatient treatment.
-Intermountain Community Services provides couples/family therapy, dialectical behavior therapy and group therapy to adults, children / adolescents and young adults.
-Intermountain Community Services also supports people requiring dual diagnosis treatment, people with serious mental illness and people with PTSD.
-Additional services offered by Intermountain Community Services consist of family psychoeducation, suicide prevention services and intensive case management.
+Intermountain Community Services provides dialectical behavior therapy, behavior modification and couples/family therapy to adults, children / adolescents and young adults.
+Intermountain Community Services also supports children/adolescents with serious emotional disturbance, transitional age young adults and people with trauma.
+Additional services offered by Intermountain Community Services consist of case management, suicide prevention services and intensive case management.

 Florence Crittenton Home And Services - 72.2 miles from Great Falls, MT

 Florence Crittenton Home And Services is a mental health treatment center in Helena, Montana, located at 901 North Harris Street, part of the 59601 zip code.
-Florence Crittenton Home And Services provides residential treatment and outpatient treatment.
-Florence Crittenton Home And Services also offers trauma therapy, individual psychotherapy and integrated dual diagnosis disorder treatment to children / adolescents, adults and young adults.
-Florence Crittenton Home And Services supports people with PTSD, people with trauma and military families.
-Florence Crittenton Home And Services also provides court-ordered outpatient treatment, family psychoeducation and housing services.
+Florence Crittenton Home And Services provides outpatient treatment and residential treatment.
+Florence Crittenton Home And Services also offers cognitive behavioral therapy, trauma therapy and integrated dual diagnosis disorder treatment to children / adolescents, adults and young adults.
+Florence Crittenton Home And Services supports people with trauma, people with PTSD and children/adolescents with serious emotional disturbance.
+Florence Crittenton Home And Services also provides psychosocial rehabilitation services, housing services and education services.

 Pureview Health Center - 72.3 miles from Great Falls, MT

 Pureview Health Center is a mental health clinic in Helena, MT, located at 1930 9th Avenue, in the 59601 zip code.
 Pureview Health Center provides telemedicine/telehealth and outpatient treatment.
-Pureview Health Center offers psychotropic medication, group therapy and behavior modification to children / adolescents, seniors 65 or older and adults.
+Pureview Health Center offers integrated dual diagnosis disorder treatment, individual psychotherapy and trauma therapy to children / adolescents, young adults and adults.
 Pureview Health Center also supports people requiring dual diagnosis treatment.
-More services at Pureview Health Center include diet and exercise counseling, education services and case management.
+More services at Pureview Health Center include case management, illness management and recovery and housing services.

 Center For Mental Health - 72.4 miles from Great Falls, MT

 Center For Mental Health is a mental health center in Helena, Montana, located at 900 Jackson Street, 59602 zip code.
 Center For Mental Health provides telemedicine/telehealth and outpatient treatment.
-Center For Mental Health offers trauma therapy, couples/family therapy and dialectical behavior therapy to children / adolescents, seniors 65 or older and young adults.
-Center For Mental Health also supports people with trauma, people with PTSD and people requiring dual diagnosis treatment.
-More services available at Center For Mental Health include court-ordered outpatient treatment, therapeutic foster care and psychosocial rehabilitation services.
+Center For Mental Health offers trauma therapy, dialectical behavior therapy and behavior modification to young adults, adults and children / adolescents.
+Center For Mental Health also supports people with PTSD, people with serious mental illness and people with trauma.
+More services available at Center For Mental Health include case management, supported employment and psychosocial rehabilitation services.

 St Peters Hospital Behavioral Health Unit - 72.4 miles from Great Falls, MT

 St Peters Hospital Behavioral Health Unit is a mental health treatment center in Helena, MT, located at 2475 East Broadway Street, 59601 zip code area.
 St Peters Hospital Behavioral Health Unit provides telemedicine/telehealth and hospital inpatient treatment.
-St Peters Hospital Behavioral Health Unit offers individual psychotherapy, dialectical behavior therapy and group therapy to young adults, adults and seniors 65 or older.
-St Peters Hospital Behavioral Health Unit also supports people with serious mental illness, seniors or older adults and people with Alzheimer's or dementia.
-Additional services at St Peters Hospital Behavioral Health Unit consist of suicide prevention services and case management.
+St Peters Hospital Behavioral Health Unit offers cognitive behavioral therapy, trauma therapy and dialectical behavior therapy to adults, seniors 65 or older and young adults.
+St Peters Hospital Behavioral Health Unit also supports seniors or older adults, people with Alzheimer's or dementia and people with serious mental illness.
+Additional services at St Peters Hospital Behavioral Health Unit consist of case management and suicide prevention services.

 Shodair Childrens Hospital - 72.4 miles from Great Falls, MT

 Shodair Childrens Hospital is a mental health clinic in Helena, Montana, located at 2755 Colonial Drive, 59601.
-Shodair Childrens Hospital offers partial hospitalization/day treatment, residential treatment and hospital inpatient treatment.
-Shodair Childrens Hospital provides couples/family therapy, individual psychotherapy and dialectical behavior therapy to children / adolescents.
+Shodair Childrens Hospital offers residential treatment, partial hospitalization/day treatment and outpatient treatment.
+Shodair Childrens Hospital provides dialectical behavior therapy, psychotropic medication and cognitive behavioral therapy to children / adolescents.
 Shodair Childrens Hospital also supports children/adolescents with serious emotional disturbance.
-Some other services provided by Shodair Childrens Hospital include case management, diet and exercise counseling and family psychoeducation.
+Some other services provided by Shodair Childrens Hospital include education services, case management and family psychoeducation.

 Aware Inc - 72.7 miles from Great Falls, MT

 Aware Inc is a mental health facility in Helena, MT, located at 616 Helena Avenue, Suite 305, in the 59601 zip code.
 Aware Inc provides outpatient treatment and telemedicine/telehealth.
-Aware Inc provides individual psychotherapy, group therapy and couples/family therapy to young adults, adults and children / adolescents.
-Aware Inc also supports people with PTSD, children/adolescents with serious emotional disturbance and people with trauma.
-Some other services available at Aware Inc include assertive community treatment and case management.
+Aware Inc provides couples/family therapy, psychotropic medication and individual psychotherapy to adults, young adults and seniors 65 or older.
+Aware Inc also supports people with PTSD, people with serious mental illness and people with trauma.
+Some other services available at Aware Inc include case management and assertive community treatment.

 Intermountain Childrens Home And Services - 73.0 miles from Great Falls, MT

 Intermountain Childrens Home And Services is one of mental health facilities in Helena, Montana, located at 500 South Lamborn Street, 59601 zip code.
-Intermountain Childrens Home And Services provides partial hospitalization/day treatment, residential treatment and telemedicine/telehealth.
-Intermountain Childrens Home And Services provides behavior modification, group therapy and couples/family therapy to children / adolescents.
-Intermountain Childrens Home And Services also supports people with PTSD, people with HIV or AIDS and LGBT.
-Additional services provided at Intermountain Childrens Home And Services include integrated primary care services, intensive case management and family psychoeducation.
+Intermountain Childrens Home And Services provides residential treatment, telemedicine/telehealth and partial hospitalization/day treatment.
+Intermountain Childrens Home And Services provides group therapy, cognitive behavioral therapy and activity therapy to children / adolescents.
+Intermountain Childrens Home And Services also supports LGBT, people with PTSD and people with HIV or AIDS.
+Additional services provided at Intermountain Childrens Home And Services include intensive case management, diet and exercise counseling and psychosocial rehabilitation services.

 Frequently Asked Questions